dot-event/dot-event-v2/README.md

 await events.emit()
 ```

-The emitter returns a promise that waits for listeners to resolve.
+The emitter returns a promise that waits for all listeners to resolve concurrently.

 ## Dot-props